Connect with us

 “This pay plan will make us more competitive with our neighbors,” DeBar said.
 “Hopefully, this will entice or provide some incentive, some motivation for teachers to stay in the profession as well as stay in Mississippi.”

-The Senate's proposed restructuring of annual changes to teacher pay is aimed at retaining mid- and early career teachers, who often the or the teaching profession altogether because of low pay.
+The Senate’s proposed restructuring of annual changes to teacher pay is aimed at retaining mid- and early career teachers, who often leave the state or the teaching profession altogether because of low pay.

 The Senate plan would cost $210 million per year starting the second year.
 That figure includes a $166 million cost in the first year to restructure step increases and provide a large raise for most teachers, and $44 million starting in the second year for a $1,000 across-the-board raise for all teachers.